iquety/application/docs-src/en/12-pubsub-sending-events.md

 > **Important:** The return value must always be an event of the same type, and the impossibility of creating a new event must trigger an exception.

-> **Most importantly:** This method can be overridden to favor event backward compatibility.
+This method can be overridden to favor event backward compatibility.
 If the implementation of the values ​​of an existing event needs to change, whether due to an evolution in the system or a necessary correction, this method must guarantee the maximum possible backward compatibility with data implemented in previous versions.
 This is necessary to ensure that modules or subsystems that have not yet updated can continue sending events, even if incomplete.

 ```php
 /** @param array<string,mixed> $values */